DebajitDeka/amazon-chime-sdk-js/README.md

 }
 ```

-**Use case 8.** To check whether the local microphone is muted, use this method rather than keeping track of your own mute state.
+**Use case.** To check whether the local microphone is muted, use this method rather than keeping track of your own mute state.

 ```js
 const muted = meetingSession.audioVideo.realtimeIsLocalAudioMuted();